aishwaryaji/sales-data-analysis/README.md

 Which are the average shipping cost for top 10 different countries?
 Who are the top-10 most profitable customers?
 Total sales values by year and month.

+## Another dataset that I worked on to practice what I learnt earlier.